kemitchell/blob-log-decoder.js/README.md

 ## File Format

-blob-log log files consist of a big-endian, unsigned, 32-bit integer encoding the sequence number of the first blob in the file, followed by one or more blob records.
+blob-log log files consist of an integer equal to the sequence number of the first blob in the file, followed by one or more blob records.
 Each blob record consists of:

-1. the number of bytes in the blob, as a big-endian, unsigned, 32-bit integer
+1. an integer equal to the number of bytes in the blob

-2. a CRC-32 error-correcting code for the blob, as a big-endian, unsigned, 32-bit integer
+2. an integer equal to a CRC-32 error-correcting code for the blob

 3. the blob's bytes

+All integers are big-endian, unsigned, and 32 bits long.